cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

     }

     // either timeout height or timestamp must be non-zero
-    // if the upgrade feature is implemented on the TRY chain, then a relayer may submit a TRY transaction after the timeout.
+    // if the upgrade feature is implemented on the TRY chain, then a relayer may
+    // submit a TRY transaction after the timeout.
-    // this will restore the channel on the executing chain and allow counterparty to use the ChannelUpgradeCancelMsg to restore their channel. timeout = counterpartyUpgrade.timeout
+    // this will restore the channel on the executing chain and allow counterparty
+    // to use the ChanUpgradeCancel datagram to restore their channel. timeout = counterpartyUpgrade.timeout
-    abortTransactionUnless(timeout.timeoutHeight != 0 || timeout.timeoutTimestamp != 0)
+    abortTransactionUnless(timeout.timeoutHeight !== 0 || timeout.timeoutTimestamp !== 0)
     // counterparty-specified timeout must not have exceeded abortTransactionUnless(
-        (currentHeight() > timeout.timeoutHeight && timeout.timeoutHeight != 0) ||
+        (currentHeight() > timeout.timeoutHeight && timeout.timeoutHeight !== 0) ||
-        (currentTimestamp() > timeout.timeoutTimestamp && timeout.timeoutTimestamp != 0)
+        (currentTimestamp() > timeout.timeoutTimestamp && timeout.timeoutTimestamp !== 0)
     )

     // if OPEN, then initialize handshake with upgradeFields
-    // otherwise, assert that the upgrade fields are the same for crossing-hellos case if currentChannel.state == OPEN {
+    // otherwise, assert that the upgrade fields are the same for crossing-hellos case if channel.state == OPEN {
-        // if the counterparty sequence is greater than the current sequence, we fast forward to the counterparty sequence
+        // if the counterparty sequence is greater than the current sequence,
+        // we fast forward to the counterparty sequence
         // so that both channel ends are using the same sequence for the current upgrade
-        // initUpgradeChannelHandshake will increment the sequence so after that call
+        // initUpgradeHandshake will increment the sequence so after that call
-        // both sides will have the same upgradeSequence if counterpartyUpgradeSequence > currentChannel.upgradeSequence {
+        // both sides will have the same upgradeSequence if counterpartyUpgradeSequence > channel.upgradeSequence {
-            currentChannel.upgradeSequence = counterpartyUpgradeSequence - 1
+            channel.upgradeSequence = counterpartyUpgradeSequence - 1
         }

-        initUpgradeChannelHandshake(portIdentifier, channelIdentifier, upgradeFields, counterpartyUpgrade.timeout)
+        initUpgradeHandshake(portIdentifier, channelIdentifier, upgradeFields, counterpartyUpgrade.timeout)
-    } else if currentChannel.state == INITUPGRADE {
+    } else if channel.state == INITUPGRADE {
-        existingUpgrade = publicStore.get(channelUpgradePath)
+        existingUpgrade = privateStore.get(channelUpgradePath)
-        abortTransactionUnless(existingUpgrade.fields == upgradeFields)
+        abortTransactionUnless(existingUpgrade.fields === upgradeFields)
     }

     // get counterpartyHops for given connection
-    connection = getConnection(currentChannel.connectionIdentifier)
+    connection = provableStore.get(connectionPath(channel.connectionHops[0]))
-    counterpartyHops = getCounterpartyHops(connection)
+    counterpartyHops = [connection.counterpartyConnectionIdentifier]

     // construct counterpartyChannel from existing information and provided
     // counterpartyUpgradeSequence
     counterpartyChannel = ChannelEnd{
         state: INITUPGRADE,
-        ordering: currentChannel.ordering,
+        ordering: channel.ordering,
         counterpartyPortIdentifier: portIdentifier,
         counterpartyChannelIdentifier: channelIdentifier,
         connectionHops: counterpartyHops,
-        version: currentChannel.version,
+        version: channel.version,
-        sequence: counterpartyUpgradeSequence,
+        upgradeSequence: counterpartyUpgradeSequence,
         flushStatus: NOTINFLUSH,
     }

-    // call startFlushUpgrade handshake to move channel from INITUPGRADE to TRYUPGRADE and start flushing
+    // call startFlushUpgradeHandshake to move channel from INITUPGRADE to TRYUPGRADE and start flushing
-    // upgrade is blocked on this channelEnd from progressing until flush completes on both ends startFlushUpgradeHandshake(portIdentifier, channelIdentifier, upgradeFields, counterpartyChannel, counterpartyUpgrade, TRYUPGRADE, proofChannel, proofUpgrade, proofHeight)
+    // upgrade is blocked on this channelEnd from progressing until flush completes on both ends startFlushUpgradeHandshake(
+      portIdentifier,
+      channelIdentifier,
+      upgradeFields,
+      counterpartyChannel,
+      counterpartyUpgrade,
+      TRYUPGRADE,
+      proofChannel,
+      proofUpgrade,
+      proofHeight
+    )

-    // refresh currentChannel to get latest state currentChannel = provableStore.get(channelPath(portIdentifier, channelIdentifier))
+    // refresh channel to get latest state channel = provableStore.get(channelPath(portIdentifier, channelIdentifier))

     // call modules onChanUpgradeTry callback
     module = lookupModule(portIdentifier)